Sunday, May 31, 2015

 Karambolage (a French-German television series) Youtube, 2020 (in French)

-Germany's keeping Alsace-Lorraine would have infinitely more consequences than the payment of huge reparations, which the coins represent.
+Germany's keeping Alsace-Lorraine would have infinitely more serious consequences than payment of huge the huge reparations, which the coins represent.

-"Seeking funds for the wounded in the streets of Paris by certain battalions of the national guard"
+"Seeking funds for the wounded in the streets of Paris by battalions of the national guard"

 (September 19, 1870 - January 28, 1871)